antoniRodriguez/MCV-M5-Visual_Recognition/README.md

 The principal task is to adapt the model developed on M3 _DogNet_ from Keras to Pytorch.

-Inside `week1/` the files `M3_architecture_pytorch.py` and `keras_code.py` with the same Neural Network architecture implemented in pytorch and keras respectively.
+Inside `week1/` are the files `pytorch_code.py` and `keras_code.py` with the same Neural Network architecture implemented in pytorch and keras respectively.

 Tasks found in the slides: